 ELDER ABUSE UNDER CONNECTICUT LAW

-mental anguish, or the willful deprivation by a
+or the willful deprivation by a caretaker of services

-report that an elderly person has been abused,
+that an elderly person has been abused, neglected,

-neglected, exploited or abandoned, or is in need
+exploited or abandoned, or is in need of protective

-of protective services, he or she orders an
+services, he or she orders an evaluation of the

 notified of the findings, upon request.